intel/terraform-intel-aws-vm/examples/amazon-linux-ec2-spot-default-vpc/README.md

 In this example, no tags are added to the EC2 instance when it is created from the fulfillment of the spot instance request.

+**As of 04-Aug-2023, AWS support confirmed that M7i/M7i-flex instances are not available in all availability zones of AWS US-East-1 region.
+Hence added the availability zone in this example where these instance types are available.**

 ## Usage

 **See examples folder ./examples/amazon-linux-ec2-spot-default-vpc**